GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Labeled and non-equidistant color legends
 -----------------------------------------

-[app:colorbars] The use of color legends has already been introduced in Chapter [ch:7] (examples 2, 16, and 17).
+The use of color legends has already been introduced in Chapter [ch:7] (examples 2, 16, and 17).
 Things become a bit more complicated when you want to label the legend with names for certain intervals (like geological time periods in the example below).
 To